 Development of programming skills that enable life science students to ask fundamental biological questions that require computers to automate repetitive tasks and handle query results efficiently.
 Topics include: computer values of important parameters of biological sequence data; pattern search and motif discovery scripts; accessing, querying, manipulating, retrieving, parsing, analyzing, and saving data from local and remote databases.
-Prereq: introductory genetics or permission.
+Prereq: introductory genetics; introductory bioinformatics; or permission.
+Computer Lab.

 GEN 813 - Microbial Ecology and Evolution

 Evolutionary and ecological forces that generate the tremendous diversity of microbial life on Earth with emphasis on viruses, archaea and bacteria.
 Functional roles of microorganisms, their population dynamics and interactions, and their mechanisms of evolutionary change in a variety of environmenal settings, including natural communities and laboratory microcosms.
 Prereq:introductory genetics; introductory microbiology and lab; or permission.

 Rates and patterns of evolutionary change in biomolecules.
 Forces affecting the size and structure of genomes.
 Molecular mechanisms of organismal evolution.
 Emphasizes integrating evidence from biochemistry, molecular genetics and organismal studies.
 Methods for reconstructing phylogeny from molecular sequences.
 Prereq: introductory genetics.
 Some knowledge of statistics recommended.
 Computer lab.